 Roger is a former entrepreneur who invests in talented founders building innovative consumer-technology companies in sectors including e-commerce, online gaming, digital health, financial technology/blockchain and online education, among others.
 He has a particular focus on companies offering products and services through online marketplaces and, in 2019, introduced the Battery Marketplace Index, which tracks the world’s largest, publicly traded marketplace businesses.

-Roger’s current consumer investments span these sectors and include Belong; Encore; Flyhomes; Forte; Gen.G; Marco Polo; Modern Health; Niantic; PlayVS; Rally; Scopely; StockX; and Wag!.
+Roger’s current consumer investments span these sectors and include Belong; Encore; Flyhomes; Forte; Gen.G; Marco Polo; Modern Health; Niantic; PlayVS; Rally; Scopely; StockX; and Wag!
+(NASDAQ: PET).
 His previous, exited consumer investments are Angie’s List (NASDAQ: ANGI); Coinbase (NASDAQ: COIN); Epic!
 (Acquired by Byju); Groupon (NASDAQ: GRPN); HotelTonight (acquired by Airbnb); SafetyWeb (acquired by Experian); Send the Trend (acquired by QVC); TrialPay (acquired by Visa); Trip.com (acquired by Ctrip); and World Golf Tour (acquired by TopGolf).

 Roger also has been an active investor in business-focused software companies.
 His previous software investments include 6Sense (acquired by Insight); BlueJeans Network (acquired by Verizon); BlueKai (acquired by Oracle); Boost Media (acquired by AdLabs Technology); Cask (acquired by Google); Earnest (Acquired by Navient); FreeWheel (acquired by Comcast); Gainsight (acquired by Vista Equity); Insitu (acquired by Boeing); Narrative Science (acquired by Tableau); Platfora (acquired by Workday); and Vera (acquired by HelpSystems).
 He remains involved with business-software companies BrightEdge, Entelo, Flash, Live Intent, Lotame, Narvar, PrimeRevenue and Upsight.